Lisa Whelchel

-Lisa Diane Whelchel (born May 29, 1963) is an American actress, singer, songwriter, author, and life coach.
+Lisa Whelchel is an American actress, singer, songwriter, author, and life coach.
 She is known for her appearances as a Mouseketeer on The New Mickey Mouse Club and her nine-year role as the preppy and wealthy Blair Warner on The Facts of Life.
 In 1984, she was nominated for a Grammy Award for Best Inspirational Performance for her contemporary Christian album All Because of You.
 In 2012, Whelchel participated as a contestant on the CBS competitive reality series Survivor: Philippines and tied for second place.
 She was also voted fan favorite and was awarded $100,000.

-Early life

-Lisa Whelchel was born on May 29, 1963, in Littlefield, Texas.
-She is the daughter of Virginia "Genny" (née French), a real estate agent, and James "Jimmy" Whelchel Sr., an electrician.
-Her parents divorced in 1981, and her mother married Roy Coleman in 1983.
-Lisa is the elder sister of James "Cody" Whelchel Jr., and the elder half-sister of Casey Justice Coleman.
-She also has a nephew, Chasin (Cody's son).
-Lisa and Cody were raised for most of their childhood in Fort Worth, Texas, and she was in the class of 1980.

 Acting career

 The New Mickey Mouse Club

-At age 12, Whelchel was recruited in Texas by talent scouts who were looking for children interested in working with Disney Studios as a Mouseketeer on The New Mickey Mouse Club.
+At age 13, Whelchel was recruited in Texas by talent scouts who were looking for children interested in working with Disney Studios as a Mouseketeer on The New Mickey Mouse Club.
 She moved to California the next year and appeared on the show in syndication from 1977 to 1978.